(To download this resource as a PDF click here)

+Affirming ministries are at the heart of the Affirming movement.
+There are over 200 Affirming ministries and ministries in the process across Canada.
 The program was launched in 1992.
 The United Church officially endorsed the program in 2000 and encouraged its ministries to participate.

 Contact an Affirming Ministries coordinator about the process.
 They will help you get started.

 Get approval from your church or organization board to begin the process of inquiry, so that everyone is on board.
-Then your faith community will begin a time of discernment and study to determine if you are ready to become Affirming, and what this will mean in your community and context.
+Then your ministry will begin a time of discernment and study to determine if you are ready to become Affirming, and what this will mean in your community and context.